geoserver/geoserver/doc/en/user/source/installation/war.rst

 GeoServer is packaged as a standalone servlet for use with existing application servers such as `Apache Tomcat <http://tomcat.apache.org/>`_ and `Jetty <http://eclipse.org/jetty/>`_.

 .. note:: GeoServer has been mostly tested using Tomcat, and so is the recommended application server.
 Other application servers have been known to work, but are not guaranteed.

-GeoServer requires a *Java 7* runtime to be installed on your system.

 Installation
 ------------